benjamincrozat/content/posts/livewire-js-404-not-found.md

 Categories: livewire
 ---

-**To fix the 404 not found error your browser receives for */livewire/livewire.js* (likely on your production server), it is likely that you will have to look at your web server's configuration for the concerned site.**
+**To fix the 404 not found error your browser receives for */livewire/livewire.js* (most likely on your production server), there are high chances that you will have to look at your web server's configuration for the concerned site.**

 ## Why /livewire/livewire.js returns a 404 not found error